WebDevJasonCameron/css-bonus-challenges/ReadMe.md

 # Lesson's Learned

+## 2022 02 28 | Re-attacking the 2nd Ex
+Completed with the JS code I had from before.
+Although, I can see there are better ways to complete this.
+I'll try to implement those processes in the next Ex

+---

 ## 2022 02 23 | YouTube
 Watched some videos.
 I found a few things that might help with the JS HB.
 First, ```document.querySelector(".hamburger");``` might be easier to grab elements.
 Second, I don't need to create a function to place it into an eventListener.
 I can use an anonymous function (arrow).
 Here is an example:
 ```javascript